About the DLLC

 DLLC brings together representatives from chicken companies, farmers, regulatory agencies, academia, and environmental groups in a collaborative and mission-driven manner.

-Our mission is to build cross-sector relationships to identify science-based solutions and guide their effective implementation to achieve profitable chicken and grain farming, clean water, and thriving ecosystems on the Delmarva Peninsula.
+Our mission is to build trusting cross-sector relationships through shared learning and dialogue about science-based solutions in order to catalyze collective action for profitable chicken and grain farming, and healthy land and water on the Delmarva Peninsula.

 Our vision is that farming and poultry production on Delmarva are economically viable, environmentally sound and can serve as a national model.